gdrfgdrf/CuteTranslationAPI/README.md

 }
 ```

-The listener will get the translation provider when the server starts
+The listener will get the translation provider when the server starts.

+Typically, you need to add the CuteTranslationAPI as a dependency in fabric.mod.json.
+Mod id of CuteTranslationAPI: cutetranslationapi

 ### Code
 To get a string for the default language,